Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Control Design

 \subsection{Simultaneous Position-and-Stiffness Control}

 We now aim at stabilising an arbitrary homogeneous equilibrium $\bfq_\star$ in the subset of $\cale_\theta$ with a tunable stiffness of the closed loop.

-Towards the end, we will employ the passivity-based control (PBC) method since it has a clear energy interpretation and simplifies both modelling and controller design.
-This makes it suitable for continuum robotics to preserve the system compliance \cite{FRAGAR}.
+To the end, we employ the passivity-based control (PBC) method since it has a clear energy interpretation and simplifies both modelling and controller design.
+This makes it suitable for continuum robots to preserve the system compliance \cite{FRAGAR}.

 Our basic idea is to fix $\tau_2$ at some constant value $\tau_2^{\star}\ge 0$.
 We then utilise the input $\tau_1$ to achieve potential energy shaping for the regulation task.
 Compared to the more general approach of interconnection and damping assignment (IDA) PBC \cite{ORTetalAUT}, on one hand, potential energy shaping may provide a simpler controller form, and on the other hand, as pointed out in \cite{KEPetal} changing the inertia is prone to fail in practice -- albeit being theoretically sound with additional degrees of freedom.